Some examples of noncommutative projective Calabi-Yau schemes: Comparison and closed points

-\begin{dfn}[{\cite[Definition 3.4]{mori2015regular}, \cite[Section 3.4]{smith-noncommutative}}] Let $A$ be a finitely generated connected right Noetherian graded $k$-algebra.
-A closed point of $\op{proj}(A)$ is an object of $\op{qgr}(A)$ represented by a $1$-critical modules of $A$.
-In particular, if $A$ is a graded quotient of (weighted) quantum polynomial rings, then every point is one of the following: \begin{enumerate} \item An ordinary point, which is represented by a finitely generated $1$-critical module of multiplicity $1$. \item A fat point, which is represented by a finitely generated $1$-critical module of multiplicity $>1$. \item A thin point, which is represented by a finitely generated $1$-critical module of multiplicity $<1$. \end{enumerate} Note that if $A$ is generated in degree $1$, the notion of ordinary points and the notion of point modules are the same and there is no thin point.
-We denote $\mid \op{proj}(A) \mid$ by the set of closed points of $\op{proj(A)}$. \end{dfn}
+\begin{dfn}[{\cite[Section 3.1]{mori2015regular}}] Let $A$ be a finitely generated right noetherian connected $\mathbb{N}$-graded $k$-algebra.
+A closed point of $\op{proj}(A)$ is an object of $\op{qgr}(A)$ represented by a $1$-critical module of $A$.
+In particular, if $A$ is a quotient of a weighted quantum polynomial ring, then every point is one of the following: \begin{enumerate} \item An ordinary point, which is represented by a finitely generated $1$-critical module of multiplicity $1$. \item A fat point, which is represented by a finitely generated $1$-critical module of multiplicity $>1$. \item A thin point, which is represented by a finitely generated $1$-critical module of multiplicity $<1$. \end{enumerate} For the definitions of $1$-critical modules and multiplicities, see \cite[Definition 3.1, 3.10]{mori2015regular}.
+Note that if $A$ is generated in degree $1$, the notion of ordinary points and that of point modules are the same, and there is no thin point.
+We denote by $| \op{proj}(A) |$ the set of closed points of $\op{proj(A)}$. \end{dfn}